ShimonschlessingerHW/git-project-shimon/README.md

 intializationTester: Run to test if Git.initializeRepo() works correctly.
 Fixed a bug in initializeRepo to ensure that if, e.g, a file were named "objects," it would be replaced by the directory "objects" as desired

+--

+GP 2.2.1

+hashTester: tests various different file value on the "index" file and running the hashFile method on it.